-Table 1

-Complete List of CURE COVID Public Briefings from 08 May to 07 October 2020
+Table 1Complete List of CURE COVID Public Briefings from 08 May to 07 October 2020

-Торіс Date Panelists Are we really flattening the curve?
-Description: A discussi projected continuous ir COVID-19 cases. • Julie Caguiat, MD (Coalition for People's Right to Health) Felix P. Muga III, PhD (Ateneo de Manila Math Department) Judy M. Taguiwalo, PhD (Former DSWD Secretary) Are we ready to lift the ECQ?
-Description: A discussi of easing quarantine pro • Joshua Danac (Scientists Unite Against COVID-19) Paul Quintos (UP NCPAG) Thadz Ifurung (DEFEND Jobs PH) Will our "new normal" be a better normal?
-Description: A discussi state of the economy at the pandemic. • Prof. Joseph Lim (Department of Economics, Ateneo de Manila University) Rosario Guzman (Head Researcher, IBON Foundation) Atty.
+Topic Date Panelists Are we really 08 May flattening the curve?
+2020 Description: A discussion on the projected continuous increase of COVID-19 cases. • Julie Caguiat, MD (Coalition for People's Right to Health) Felix P. Muga III, PhD (Ateneo de Manila Math Department) Judy M. Taguiwalo, PhD (Former DSWD Secretary) Are we ready to lift the ECQ?
+Description: A discussion of easing quarantine pro- • Joshua Danac (Scientists Unite Against COVID-19) Paul Quintos (UP NCPAG) Thadz Ifurung (DEFEND Jobs PH) Will our "new normal" be a better normal?
+Description: A discussion state of the economy at the pandemic. • Prof. Joseph Lim (Department of Economics, Ateneo de Manila University) Rosario Guzman (Head Researcher, IBON Foundation) Atty.
 Terry Ridon (Former Chairperson, Presidential Commission on the Urban Poor)